OpenTermsArchive/contrib-versions/Flickr/Privacy Policy.md

 We have physical, electronic, and procedural safeguards that comply with federal regulations to protect personal information about you.

-To learn more about security, including the security steps Yahoo! has taken and security steps you can take, please read Security at Yahoo!.
+To learn more about security, including the security steps we have taken and security steps you can take, please read Security at Yahoo!.

-Return to top

 CHANGES TO THIS PRIVACY POLICY